input-output-hk/iohk-ops/README.md

-Collection of tools to deploy Serokell infrastructure.
+Collection of tools to deploy IOHK infrastructure.

-File structure
+### Structure

-- `deployments` includes all NixOps deployments controlled via `Cardano*.hs` scripts
+- `deployments` - includes all NixOps deployments controlled via `.hs` scripts
-- `modules` has NixOS modules
+- `modules` - NixOS modules
-- `lib.nix` warps upstream `<nixpkgs/lib.nix>` with our common functions
+- `lib.nix` - warps upstream `<nixpkgs/lib.nix>` with our common functions
-- `scripts` has bash scripts not converted to Haskell/Turtle into Cardano.hs yet
+- `scripts` - has bash scripts not converted to Haskell/Turtle into Cardano.hs yet
-- `srk-nixpkgs.nix` is a collection of upstream Serokell packages
+- `srk-nixpkgs.nix` - is a collection of Haskell packages
-- `static` includes files being static, not generated
+- `static` includes files using in deployments
 - `jobsets` is used by Hydra CI

-### Getting started

-Check out nixpkgs repository to the root (~/nixpkgs) using branch `release-16.09`.

 ### Compiling localy

-./Cardano.hs build
+     $ ./CardanoCSL.hs build

 ### Deploying changes

-./Cardano.hs deploy
+    $ ./CardanoCSL.hs deploy

-Note this will not remove machines if they no longer exist.
+**Note this will not remove machines if they no longer exist.**

 ### Removing machines